-Kim, M, Brodersen, KE, Szabó, M, Larkum, AWD, Raven, JA, Ralph, PJ & Pernice, M 2018, 'Low oxygen affects photophysiology and the level of expression of two-carbon metabolism genes in the seagrass Zostera muelleri.', Photosynthesis Research, vol. 136, no. 2, pp. 147-160.View/Download from: UTS OPUS or Publisher's site
+Kim, M, Brodersen, KE, Szabó, M, Larkum, AWD, Raven, JA, Ralph, PJ & Pernice, M 2018, 'Low oxygen affects photophysiology and the level of expression of two-carbon metabolism genes in the seagrass Zostera muelleri.', Photosynthesis Research, vol. 136, no. 2, pp. 147-160.View/Download from: Publisher's site